 Greenhouse gas explosion

-Many aspects of the meat, egg and dairy industries—not just the raising of animals, but feed crop production, deforestation, energy use and transportation of animals and animal products—play a prominent role in climate change and may be responsible for 18 percent of human-caused global greenhouse gas emissions.
+Many aspects of the meat, egg and dairy industries—not just the raising of animals, but feed crop production, deforestation, energy use and transportation of animals and animal products—play a prominent role in climate change and may be responsible for 16.5% of human-caused global greenhouse gas emissions.